ahadjidj/Streaming-Workshop-with-HDF/README.md

 In this workshop, we will build a simplified streaming use case for a retail company.
 We will ingest data from MySQL Database and web apps logs to build a 360 view of a customer in real-time.
 This data can be stored on modern databases such as HDP, CDH or ElasticSearch to offer more scalability and agility compared to legacy DBs.

-Based on these two data streams, we can implement a fraud detection algorithm based on business rules.
+Based on these two data streams, we can implement a fraud detection algorithm with ML algorithm or business rules.
 For instance, if a user updates his account (ex postal address) and buys an item that's more expensive than its average purchase, we may decide to investigate.
 This can be a sign that his account has been hacked and used to buy an expensive item that will be shipped to a new address.
 The following picture explains the high level architecture of the use case.
 Unfortunately, we have 2h30 fo this lab, and we won't be able to work on the stream processing part.
 You can continue to work on it later :)

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/use_cases.png)